postmanlabs/labs-docs/src/pages/docs/running-collections/intro-to-collection-runs.md

 * The Postman command line interface [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) allows you to run collections and build them into your development pipeline, responding to test outcomes to maintain your API performance.
 * Adding a [monitor](/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors/) to your collection lets you schedule collection runs and stay informed of any issues.

+## Next steps

+You can use scripts to [build workflows](/docs/running-collections/building-workflows/) specifying conditional sequences for running the requests in your collections.